-An Aircraft Mission Briefing reflected that on April 5, 2009, a Blackhawk flew from the Richmond International Airport to the MCV, picked up the TAG, then flew to Blackstone Army Airfield (Fort Pickett), where there was a delay on the ground of 3.5 hours, then back to the MCV, and returning to the airport.
-The Post Flight De-Brief Checks reflected the aircraft flew a total of 2.1 hours.
-A DD Form 2131, Passenger Manifest, reflected that Maj Gen Newman, his flew the leg to Fort Pickett.
-An additional military member was added on the return flight to Richmond.
+An Aircraft Mission Briefing reflected that on April 5, 2009, a Blackhawk flew from the Richmond International Airport to the MCV, picked up the TAG, then flew to Blackstone Army Airfield (Fort Pickett), where there was a delay on the ground of 3.5 hours, then back to the MCV, and returning to the airport.10 The Post Flight De-Brief Checks reflected the aircraft flew a total of 2.1 hours.
+A DD Form 2131, Passenger Manifest, reflected that Maj Gen Newman, his member was added on the return flight to Richmond.
 An Army Aviators Flight Record confirmed that the Blackhawk departed Richmond International Airport at 10:45AM and returned to the airport at 3:43PM.